Modeling Missing at Random Neuropsychological Test Scores Using a Mixture of Binomial Product Experts: Introduction

 This paper sits at the intersection of multiple subfields of statistics including latent variable modeling, missing data, and clustering.
 The latent class model was first proposed by \cite{Goodman1974} for the purpose of modeling multivariate discrete data.
 The basic form of the latent class model is of a mixture of multivariate multinomials.
 When the number of levels of the discrete random variable is large, this can lead to a large number of parameters \citep{raftery2019}.
 There has been much work studying many aspects of the latent class model including the identifiability \citep{gyllenberg1994, carreira-perpinan2000practical, Allman2009, gu2020} and incorporation of covariates \citep{HUANGGuan-Hua2004Bail, Vermunt2010, ouyang2022identifiability}.
 The traditional latent class model has been extended in various forms such as a mixture of Rasch models \citep{Rost1990} and a mixture of item response models \citep{McParland2013}.

 The mixture of experts models are closely related to the mixture model framework and the latent class model \citep{Jacobs1991}.
 It generalizes the standard mixture model by allowing the parameters to potentially depend on covariates \citep{Gormley2018HandbookOM}.
-The increased flexibility of the models is associated with a large increase in number of parameter.
+The increased flexibility of the models is associated with a large increase in number of parameters.
 Many estimation procedures have been explored including those based on an EM approach \citep{Jacobs1991, Jordan1993}, an EMM approach \citep{Gormley2010}, or a Bayesian framework \citep{Bishop2002, Fruhwirth-Schnatter2008}.

 Clustering has previously been explored in combination with missing data. \cite{lee2022incomplete} proposed a two stage clustering framework by first clustering multiply imputed data sets individually and then, obtaining a final clustering by clustering the set of cluster centers obtained over all imputed data sets.
 In previous research on model-based clustering with missing data, \cite{serafini2020handling} employed the EM algorithm and Monte Carlo methods to estimate Gaussian mixture models in the presence of missing at random data. \cite{sportisse2023modelbased} addressed model-based clustering under missing-not-at-random assumptions, employing a likelihood-based approach and EM algorithm.
+We include further comments on these methods in Appendix \ref{appendix:alternativeEM}.
 These methods addressed the clustering problem but did not use covariates or discuss quantifying the uncertainty of the parameters.
 Since our method is motivated by the statistical analysis of Alzheimer's disease, handling both of these is critical to our work.